 “The essence of art that is at all noble is the DREAM, and this dream dwells only upon what is distant, absent, vanished, unattainable.”
 Georges Rodenbach

-The artists JAMES ENSOR and ODILON REDON expressed many of the ideas of the symbolists.
-ENSOR’s depictions of grotesque masks to reflect people's inner lives, and REDON’s misty landscapes inspired some of the visual motifs of the film.
-A teenage composer, Eric Korngold, was fascinated by the novel Rodenbach wrote in 1892, and adapted a libretto for his opera DIE TOTE STADT.
+The artists James Ensor and Odilon Redon expressed many of the ideas of the symbolists.
+Ensor’s depictions of grotesque masks to reflect people's inner lives, and Redon’s misty landscapes inspired some of the visual motifs of the film.
+A teenage composer, Eric Korngold, was fascinated by the novel Rodenbach wrote in 1892, and adapted a libretto for his opera Die Tote Stadt.
 Chase’s collaboration with stage director, Frank Corsoro for the New York City Opera required footage to be shot on location in Bruges.
 The film was created from this footage.